-The first review (show) began on 19 April 1890 under the name of Circassiens et Circassiennes.
+The first Moulin Rouge reviews (cabaret shows) began on 19 April 1890 under the name of Circassiens et Circassiennes.

-In 1893, the Bal des Quat’z’Arts caused a scandal with its parade of naked Cleopatra surrounded by young girls also naked.
+In 1893, the Bal des Quat’z’Arts (one of the most infamous Moulin Roug reviews) caused a scandal with its parade of naked Cleopatra surrounded by young girls also naked.

 The last ball at the Moulin-Rouge took place on 29 November 1902.
 Then, the place was transformed into a concert theater.